jncc/terrahawk/notes/plan.md

 - [ ] Download stats as CSV/text file

+- [ ] Why are there polygons with no data for choropleth?
+Investigate.

 - [ ] Glue / Spark optimisation https://aws.amazon.com/blogs/big-data/optimize-memory-management-in-aws-glue/

 - [ ] Questions for AWS or Bytes glue expert